mcarolinagilr/eFleetScheduler/README.md

  Schedule generator configurations (sch_config): Define the parameters required to generate the travel and charging patterns for each vehicle in the LCV fleet.
     - "Vehicles number", is Number of vehicles in the fleet
     - "Type of schedule": {"type a": n, "type b": n, "type c": n},  # Define the number of vehciles with each type of schedule in the fleet.
-(C is for costum and you need to enter the characteristic in Costum Schedule)
+(C is for Custom and you need to enter the characteristic in Custom Schedule)
-    - "Type of vehicle": {"Renault": n, "Pegeaut": n},  # Renault or Peugeut
+    - "Type of vehicle": {"Renault": n, "Peugeot ": n},  # Renault or Peugeot
-    - "Company type": companytype.Costum, # Types of company: Distribution, LineHaul, CraftServWithGoods, CraftServWithoutGoods, Food, Mail, Building, Highdistance, Generalcargo, Nogoods, Costum
+    - "Company type": companytype.Custom, # Types of company: Distribution, LineHaul, CraftServWithGoods, CraftServWithoutGoods, Food, Mail, Building, Highdistance, Generalcargo, Nogoods, Custom
     - "Schedule name", Name of the schedule